Conducting Competitive Content Analysis With MarketMuse and SimilarWeb

 Let’s type “mortgage calculator” into MarketMuse’s Compete Application to get a lay of the land:

-We can see the top 20 results at the time of our search for “mortgage calculator.”
+Let’s go back to our heat map, so we can see the top 20 results at the time of our search for “mortgage calculator.”
 We can also see the MarketMuse Content Score for each page ranking from 1-20.

 Let’s back up for a second and define what a MarketMuse Content Score is and why it’s important.
 MarketMuse Content Score is a quality score based on the usage of relevant concepts and entities for a specific focus topic.
-For any given topic, MarketMuse’s AI analyzes thousands of pages of content to create a topic model of relevant keywords and their usage.
-With the topic model created, MarketMuse goes back to the top 20 search results in Google for the topic to determine how well those pages covered the topic relative to the topic model.
+For any given topic, MarketMuse’s machine learning analyzes thousands of pages of content to create a topic model of relevant keywords and their usage.

 The Heatmap makes it easy to determine the content depth of individual pages, as well as content breadth across the topic landscape.